KateBu/bot-1.3/README.md

 <p><b>helpMessage</b>: you can change the message a user will get if sends /help command (quotes are required);</p>
 <p><b>logPriority</b>: use "Debug", "Info", "Warning" or "Error" (quotes are required).</p>

----
-*Note:
-The only thing the VK bot can do is to send back your text message several times.
-So if you want to see something else, please use the Telegram bot.